What is data profiling?

 Data profiling refers to the process of examining, analyzing, reviewing and summarizing data sets to gain insight into the quality of data.
 Data quality is a measure of the condition of data based on factors such as its accuracy, completeness, consistency, timeliness and accessibility.

-Additionally, data profiling involves a review of source data to understand the data's structure, content and interrelationships.
+Data profiling also involves reviewing source data to understand the data's structure, content and interrelationships.
+This review process delivers two high-level values to the organization:

 Organizations use data profiling at the beginning of a project to determine if enough data has been gathered, if any data can be reused or if the project is worth pursuing.
-The process of data profiling itself can be based on specific business rules that will uncover how the data set aligns with business standards and goals.
+The process of data profiling itself can be based on specific business rules that uncover how the data set aligns with business standards and goals.

 Types of data profiling

-There are three types of data profiling.
+There are three types of data profiling:

 - Structure discovery.
 This focuses on the formatting of the data, making sure everything is uniform and consistent.
 It uses basic statistical analysis to return information about the validity of the data.